RafaelGilberto/Pugna-elementum/README.md

 ## Links

-To play and access the slides used in the project presentation, just click on the links -->
+To play and access the slides used in the project presentation, just click on the links below.

 Link to play: [click here.](https://rafaelgilberto.github.io/Pugna-elementum/)